-The adult prison was given an inspection in the November 2019, as was the juvenile establishment was inspected in April 2021.
+The adult prison was given an inspection in the November 2019, and the juvenile establishment was inspected in April 2021.
 The full reports can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said: